 Alistair Flood

-Welcome, Alistair!
-It’s great to have you on board!
+Hello, Alistair!
 Can you tell us a little about your career journey so far?

 Hello!
 This is a story all about how my life took a trip from north to south.
 I’d like to take a minute – no this isn’t a joke – I’ll tell you how I got into marketing at Peek & Poke…

-Originally from a small town in Scotland, I’ve been in the wonderful city of Sheffield for over eight years now.
+Originally from a small town in Scotland, I’ve now been in the wonderful city of Sheffield for over a decade.
 I suppose my career really began with a love of foreign languages at high school, which in turn led to a university degree and my first full-time job working as a German translator here in the Steel City.

 A few years ago, I side-stepped from translation into the world of B2B marketing as I took up the role of Content Marketing Executive at a multinational software solutions provider.
 This role, together with the blog I run in my spare time, allowed me to discover a passion for creating content and driving growth in online spaces.